No Dream

-No Dream (stylized as N OD R E A M) is the fourth solo album by American singer-songwriter Jeff Rosenstock.
+No Dream (stylized as N OD R E A M) is the fourth solo studio album by American singer-songwriter Jeff Rosenstock.
 It was released on May 20, 2020, without any promotional lead-up.
 The album was released on Polyvinyl Record Co. in the United States and by Specialist Subject Records in the United Kingdom.
 It is also available directly from the artist through Quote Unquote Records and Really Records.

 Ten percent of proceeds from any digital sales made from the album are being donated to the Food Not Bombs mutual aid network.

 On April 20, 2021 Rosenstock released Ska Dream (stylized as S K AD R E A M), a fully rerecorded rendition of the album as a ska album.

 Critical reception

 No Dream was met with universal acclaim reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 85, based on 7 reviews.

 In the review for Exclaim!, Adam Feibel wrote that the album was "probably the most Jeff Rosenstock of all Jeff Rosenstock records thus far.
 It's fun, loud and boisterous.
 It's packed to the brim but sounds so simple.
 It's sneakily cheeky and curiously charming."
 Writing for Pitchfork, Ian Cohen claimed that the album was "quintessential Jeff Rosenstock—an album formulated around evergreen sociopolitical concerns yet sounds like it could’ve been written 30 minutes ago."
 Talking the album in a review for Under the Radar, Caleb Campbell stated that "[Rosenstock] is just as self-effacing, funny, and principled as ever.
 He is still creating quality additions to one of the most consistent punk discographies out there.
 Most importantly, his music is still an absolute blast to experience, looking towards an uncertain future with a beautiful collective spirit."

 Kyle Kohner was slightly more reserved when appraising the album for Beats Per Minute, claiming that "NO DREAM can be rather skin-deep when it comes to commentary on society-at-large, it’s a little more complex and tender when the record veers to Rosenstock himself as the subject.
 Through every desire to watch it all crash and burn into rubble, Rosenstock also throws in instances that are disarmingly human."
 Reviewing the album for AllMusic, Mark Deming called it a "passionate and kicks out the jams, not suggesting he wants to reinvent the wheel but that he knows how to get it to roll and pushes it fast and hard in the right direction."